xmatters/xm-labs-steps-jenkins/README.md

 | Endpoint Type        | Basic                                    |
 | Endpoint Label       | Jenkins                                |

-10. In the inputs tab, add these six inputs, then click **Save**:
+3. In the inputs tab, add these two inputs, then click **Save**:

 | Name | Required Field | Minimum Length | Maximum Length | Help Text | Default Value | Multiline |
 | ------- | ---------------- | -------------------- | -------------------- | ----------- | --------------- | --------- |
 | Job Name | **✓** | 0 | 2000 | Jenkins Pipeline Name |  |  |
 | Token | **✓** | 0 | 2000 | Jenkins Pipeline authentication token |  |  |

-11. In the script tab, paste in [this](./script.js) script, then click **Save**
+4. In the script tab, paste in [this](./script.js) script, then click **Save**
-12. Now you've made your custom action, which you can reuse as much as you want, changing the `Job Name` and its corresponding `Token`  to change which Jenkins job is deployed.
+5. Now you've made your custom action, which you can reuse as much as you want, changing the `Job Name` and its corresponding `Token`  to change which Jenkins job is deployed.

-## Adding the step to a flow
+## Usage
 1. In your flow, click and drag the custom **Build Jenkins Pipeline** action into the flow
 ![drag-action](./media/drag-action.png)
 2. Connect your Jenkins response option to your custom **Build Jenkins Pipeline** action in the flow